Public Policy & Special Litigation

 Lawyers For Children and the Legal Aid Society jointly filed this class action lawsuit, challenging provisions of the Adoption and Safe Families Act that required the mandatory removal of children from foster homes if the foster or adoptive parents had ever been convicted of certain crimes.
-The law required removal regardless of how exemplary a foster parent's track record as a caregiver, how long ago the crime was committed, or how bonded the child might be to them.
-Outside of court, LFC joined with an unprecedented coalition of advocacy groups and legal service providers to educate members of the state legislature and counsel for the Governor about the merits of amending the statute.
-In a true "win" for New York's children, the court ruled in our favor and the law was amended.
+The law required removal regardless of how exemplary a foster parent's track record was as a caregiver, how long ago the crime was committed, or how bonded the child might be to them.
+Outside of court, LFC joined with a coalition of advocacy groups and legal service providers to educate members of the state legislature and counsel for the Governor about the merits of amending the statute.
+In a true win for New York's children, the court ruled in our favor and the law was amended.

 Nicholson v.
 Williams:

 LFC successfully represented the plaintiff children, as co-counsel with the Legal Aid Society, in this class action lawsuit in Federal District Court.
 The case challenged the practice of automatically removing children from a parent who was a victim of domestic violence.
-We obtained a settlement requiring ACS to engage in a case-by-case evaluation to determine whether removal is in fact necessary (rather than automatic) when domestic violence is involved.
+We obtained a settlement requiring ACS to engage in a case-by-case evaluation to determine whether removal is in fact necessary when domestic violence is involved.
 This case ultimately resulted in a landmark New York Court of Appeals decision that will inform how and when ACS intervenes in the lives of children and families in New York State for decades to come.

 L.J. v.
 Maul: